dendronhq/dendron-site/vault/dendron.guides.cook.md

 ![](https://foundation-prod-assetspublic53c57cce-8cpvgjldwysl.s3-us-west-2.amazonaws.com/assets/images/cook.drag.jpg)

 To drag files into Dendron, open the workspace pane on the side to drag and drop.
-We currently recommend you only do this for non-markdown files that you want to link to inside your vaults.
+We currently recommend you only do this for non-Markdown files that you want to link to inside your vaults.

 ### Find Installed Extensions